 Ethiopia aims to increase power generation capacity by a considerable amount, mainly through several large hydropower schemes.
-Their success is in doubt after controversy about sustainability, including the challenge of mitigating the considerable downstream effects on neighbouring countries.
+However, their success is in doubt after controversy about sustainability, including the challenge of mitigating the considerable downstream effects on neighbouring countries.
 Beyond satisfying its own growing demand, Ethiopia aims to become an exporter of electricity, which would require investment in an extensive distribution grid.

-Ethiopia’s NDC would lead to a reduction of at least 64% below the Ethiopian business-as-usual (BAU) scenario by 2030, when emissions including LULUCF are projected to reach 400 MtCO2e.
-The corresponding GHG emissions reduction target for 2030, excluding LULUCF, is 40% below BAU, or 185 MtCO2e, which is the emissions level used to rate the emissions reduction target.
+Ethiopia’s target would lead to an emissions reduction of at least 64% below the Ethiopian business-as-usual (BAU) scenario by 2030, when emissions, including land-use, land-use change and forestry (LULUCF), are projected to reach 400 MtCO2e.
+The corresponding GHG emissions reduction target for 2030, excluding LULUCF, is 40% below BAU, or 185 MtCO2e, which is the emissions level we used to rate Ethiopia’s emissions reduction target.

 Full implementation of the NDC is conditional on finance, technology transfer and capacity building support under the framework of Ethiopia’s Climate Resilient Green Economy Strategy (CRGE) strategy, which is integrated in its national development plan GTP II (Second Growth and Transformation Plan).
-There is currently limited information available regarding the progress of GTP II.